 The surname Doncquers was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Amsterdam, an ancient 13th century town held by the Lords of Amstel.
 Giesebrecht II built a castle there.
 Geisbrecht III built the dam to keep out the sea.
 It is first mentioned in charters of 1275 when Floris IV, the count of Holland granted its charter.
 It became a city of great mercantile wealth.
 It hold great treasures of art.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Doncquers family
+Early History of the Doncquers family

 This web page shows only a small excerpt of our Doncquers research.
 Another 89 words (6 lines of text) covering the years 1793, 1635, 1668, 1664 and 1666 are included under the topic Early Doncquers History in all our PDF Extended History products and printed products wherever possible.